davidldphan94/CIS600_Fall2020_Term_Project/README.md

 # Contributors: David Phan, Matthew Moran, and Nicholas Weier

-#This is our final project for CIS600 Social Media and Data Mining.
+This is our final project for CIS600 Social Media and Data Mining. /n
-#Semester: Fall 2020
+Semester: Fall 2020
-#Professor: Edmund Yu
+Professor: Edmund Yu
-#Syracuse University
+Syracuse University

-#Our project is centered around the tracking of memes in social networking, and the analysis of the information gained from such tracking.
+Our project is centered around the tracking of memes in social networking, and the analysis of the information gained from such tracking.